-For information and details, please click our Caregiver and Family Support flyer here
+For more information and details, please click on our DBT Group Flyer here.

 Oakes Children’s Center (OCC) has been providing specialized mental health services to youth and families for over 60 years.
 Our mission is to provide affordable quality mental health services to all members of our community, including at-risk and underserved youth and families.
 Oakes has helped thousands of children, adolescents, and families meet the challenges they face at home, at school, and in the community.